SmartWashingMachine/Mango/README.md

 ![Text Page](images/mango-preview-text.jpg)

-**Mango** is a fully automated tool to machine translate text, manga, games, and ebooks.
+**Mango-Mandy+Gandy** is a fully automated tool to machine translate text, manga, games, and ebooks.
 It comes with a bunch of models tuned in house as well as a basic UI to easily use them.

 :warning: CURRENTLY IN ALPHA - Expect a bunch of bugs and just general unwieldiness. :warning: